dustinlennon/ghost-manager/README.md

 ghost-manager
 ====

-`ghost-manager` is a repo that catalogues the config / tools I'm currently using to manage my Ghost blog.
+`ghost-manager` is a repo that catalogues the config / tools I'm currently using to manage my [ghost blog](https://dlennon.org).
 This runs in a Docker container on a separate machine using systemd to install the blog as a service.
 I use letsencrypt for ssl cert.
 Apache handles the SSL and provides a reverse proxy to the Ghost blog.

 User/group setup